ampproject/amphtml/extensions/amp-consent/amp-consent.md

 To use `promptIfUnknownForGeoGroup`, a `<amp-geo>` component must be included and properly configured.
 The `promptIfUnknownForGeoGroup` then accepts a key of a geo group of country codes.
 More details on how `<amp-geo>` works can be found [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-geo/amp-geo.md).

-In the case that `checkConsentHref` and `promptIfUnknownForGeoGroup` are both defined. `promptIfUnknown`'s value from response will be respected if included.
+In the case that `checkConsentHref` and `promptIfUnknownForGeoGroup` are both defined. `promptIfUnknown`'s value from response will be respected.

 #### promptUI